Britain's Next Top Model series 2

 Britain's Next Top Model, Cycle 2 was the second cycle of Britain's Next Top Model and the second series aired on LIVINGtv.

 The cast was increased to 13 contestants.
 The international destination was Marrakech, Morocco.
 The prize was a contract management and representation by Models 1, an advertising campaign in Ford Fiesta and a cover and 6-page spread of Company Magazine.

 Lisa Snowdon became the host of this cycle after previous host Lisa Butcher left the show due to her wooden performance in the previous cycle.
 Also, Marie Helvin was replaced with Paula Hamilton.
 Jonathan Phang remains as a judge.

 The winner was 18-year-old Lianna Fowler from Derby.
-Runner-up Abigail Clancy was revealed to be the host of the show for Cycles 10-12.
+Runner-up Abbey Clancy was revealed to be the host of the show for Cycles 10-12.

 Second runner-up Jasmia Robinson participated as a contestant on America's Next Top Model, Cycle 18 along with six other former BNTM contestants.
 Robinson came 14th and was eliminated in the 1st episode.